tbranyen/calendar.js/README.md

 ===========

-A tiny component for creating calendars in modern web browsers with performance, flexibility, and stability in mind.
+A tiny component for creating calendars in modern web browsers with performance, flexibility, and stability in mind...

 ![](http://tbranyen.com/u/20155a00.png)